APLMOOC/APLMOOC/docs/course/ch1/part4.md

 # Order of execution

+!!! abstract "This part will cover"

+      - Right-to-left execution
+      - Using parentheses
+      - Comments

 Okay, we've tried adding and multiplying two numbers together.
 What if we try adding and multiplying three numbers at the same time?